JoeyStanley/real/_posts/2019-02-07-vowel-overlap-in-r-advanced-topics.md

 #  are required to fit an home range
 ~~~~~~

 It crashes.
 You can see in the error message that it says you need at least five "relocations" per "home range".
 You can tell this package was intended for animal location data instead of vowel data.
-But we can see that there aren't five words in the <span style="font-variant:small-caps;">pull</span> (= "UH") class:
+But we can see that there aren't five words in the <sc>pull</sc> (= "UH") class:

 ~~~~~~r
 table(pull_pole$vowel)